-Richard C. LaFalce counsels clients on the creation and taxation of private and pooled investment vehicles such as mutual funds, REITs, ETFs, hedge funds, Opportunity Zone Funds, and other investment-related entities.
+Richard C. LaFalce counsels clients on the creation and taxation of private and pooled investment vehicles such as mutual funds, ETFs, REITs, real estate funds, private equity funds, Opportunity Zone Funds, and other investment-related entities.
 He frequently advises clients on the taxation of financial products, the unrelated business income tax (UBIT), as well as general corporate and international tax matters.
 Before joining Morgan Lewis, Rich was an assistant branch chief in the Internal Revenue Service Office of Chief Counsel, Financial Institutions and Products.

-Rich advises clients on general corporate tax matters, the taxation of financial products, unrelated business taxable income (UBTI), information reporting, and international tax planning.
-He also counsels companies on international tax issues including compliance with the Foreign Account Tax Compliance Act (FATCA) and the Foreign Investment in Real Property Tax Act (FIRPTA).
+Rich advises clients on general corporate tax matters, the taxation of financial products, information reporting, and international tax planning.
+He also counsels companies on international tax issues including compliance with the Foreign Investment in Real Property Tax Act (FIRPTA).

 Rich frequently assists clients in their interactions with the IRS including obtaining Private Letter Rulings and other guidance.